The Community Survey has closed. Thank you to all who participated. Results are now available!

 - The Open Participation Survey is offered to all residents so each voice in the community can be heard.
 This survey is hosted online only.
 It is identical to the Sampled Survey except that it asks if you are a resident of the community and to confirm which area of the community you live in.

-The Sampled Survey will open August 24th.
+The Sampled Survey opened August 24th.

-The Open Participation Survey will begin September 21st.
+The Open Participation Survey began September 21st.

 - Your responses are confidential and no identifying information will be shared.